Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: OTOCs for plasma and fluid turbulence

+Based on the above analytic expression, two asymptotics for the OTOC are evaluated, i.e., short-time limit for $\Delta t \ll 1$ and long-time limit for $\Delta t \gg 1$.
+The detailed calculations are left to the latter part in Appendix D, and the results are summarised here:

+where $\mathcal{A}(t_0)$ and $C_{AB}^{\rm HM}(\infty,t_0)$ are coefficients that do not depend on $\Delta t$, and their expressions are given in Appendix D. The short-time branch in Eq.
+(51) follows from a Taylor expansion in $\Delta t$.
+For the long-time branch, we assume $\widehat U_{-k_{\rm zf}}(t) \simeq \widehat U_{-k_{\rm zf}}(t_0)$ and the strong-shear ordering $|G_0/S_0| \ll 1$.
+It is found that the OTOC grows quadratically with respect to $\Delta t$ in the short-time limit, whereas it asymptotically approaches a finite saturated value with an inverse-square algebraic dependence in the long-time limit.
+The leading short-time growth coefficient $\left\langle \mathcal A(t_0)^2\right\rangle_{\rm ens}$ has no explicit $S_0$ dependence.
+This reflects the fact that, at sufficiently short time lags, the response is governed by the non-zonal-to-zonal coupling at $t_0$, before the shearing-induced growth of the wavenumber $k_x(t)$ becomes effective.
+The crossover time from the short-time growth to the saturated regime can be defined by matching the short-time behavior to the saturated value, as follows:

+These analytic results also provide a useful reference for numerical studies with the OTOC including fully nonlinear turbulent effects.

-The algebraic decay in Eq.
-(49) should be understood as a consequence of scale-to-scale transfer/redistribution of the perturbation rather than a direct decay of the amplitude, in line with the physical picture discussed in earlier work\cite{Nakata1, Nakata2}.
-A perturbation injected into the non-zonal degrees of freedom by $\chi(\bm{x};\bm{k}_0)$ is rapidly sheared and mixed by a strong zonal flow, thereby spreading its spectral fluctuations to increasingly higher wavenumber region.
-This process reduces the coupling between the perturbed non-zonal fields and the low-wavenumber zonal modes, so that the effective response of zonal modes is attenuated.
-The resulting weakening of the zonal-mode response is captured by the $(\Delta t)^{-2}$ scaling in Eq.
-(49).
-Hence, the OTOC quantifies the time-dependent cross-scale transfer of the perturbation among the turbulent fields with arbitrary scales through the projection operator.
+The algebraic dependence in Eq.
+(51) should be understood as a consequence of scale-to-scale transfer/redistribution of the perturbation rather than a direct decay of the amplitude, in line with the physical picture discussed in earlier work\cite{Nakata1, Nakata2}.
+A perturbation injected into the non-zonal degrees of freedom by $\chi(\bm{x};\bm{k}_0)$ is rapidly sheared and mixed by the strong zonal flow, thereby transferring its spectral fluctuations toward higher wavenumber region.
+This process reduces the low-wavenumber non-zonal content that can feed back onto the large-scale zonal modes, and the resulting weakening of the residual zonal-mode response is captured by the long-time scaling in Eq.
+(51).
+Thus, by constructing relevant projection operators for the functionals, the OTOC quantifies the time-dependent transfer of a perturbation between selected scales or field components of the turbulent fields.

+It is also noted that the absence of an exponential growth in Eq.
+(51) does not imply that a classical-limit OTOC in a non-canonical system cannot exhibit Lyapunov-type growth.
+If the tangent dynamics on a symplectic leaf specified by the Casimir invariants, or in a finite-mode truncation, has an unstable direction, a relevant choice of functionals $A$ and $B$ can project the non-canonical Lie-Poisson OTOC onto that direction.
+In such cases a Lyapunov-like exponential growth may appear, in close analogy with the canonical semiclassical OTOC theory\cite{Jalabert2018,Michel2025}.
+On the other hand, in the present H-M turbulence, $A=E_{\rm ZF}$ and $B=Q_{\rm NZ}$ are chosen to diagnose the non-zonal-to-zonal functional response in the strong-shear quasilinear regime.
+This observable pair does not probe the maximal tangent-space instability directly, but instead it reveals the growth-to-saturation behavior summarized in Eq.
+(51).

-\section{4.
-Concluding remarks}
+\section{Concluding remarks}